vincent-coetzee/Argonaut/README.md

 if there is in fact a local variable with the same name that is shadowing the instance variable that the instance variable will be used over the local variable.

-4. I typically define the the plural of a type as the type name + "s" as an array of the unit type.
+4. I typically define the plural of a type as the type name + "s" as an array of the unit type.
 This definition will usually be placed after the definition of the unit type.
 For example, when I define "SquadMember", I define the typealias "internal typealias SquadMembers = Array\<SquadMember\>" underneath the definition of the unit type.
 I do this because more often than not one makes use of the Array of the unit types and so it's convenient to have the